Chickenpox

 SPECIALIST.
 PEDIATRICS DEPARTMENT

-Chickenpox is a viral disease that is characterized by the appearance on the skin of several outbreaks of typical lesions, formed by small papules that are transformed into vesicles (with liquid content) and that when dried form scabs.
+Chickenpox is a viral disease characterised by the appearance on the skin of several outbreaks of typical lesions, formed by small papules that turn into vesicles (with liquid content) and which form crusts when they dry.

 The incubation period varies between 7 and 21 days.
-Then the specific exanthema appears, characterized by small red papules that almost immediately transform into clear vesicles on a reddish base (erythematous).
+Then the specific rash appears, characterised by small red papules that almost immediately transform into clear vesicles on a reddish (erythematous) base.

-After 24 hours, they break and become scabs.
-The lesions first appear on the trunk, then extend to the face and scalp.
+After 24 hours these break up and turn into crusts.
+Lesions first appear on the trunk, then spread to the face and scalp.

 Do you have any of these symptoms?

-Active prevention, before the appearance of the disease, is carried out by vaccination during childhood with the live attenuated virus vaccine.
+Active prevention, before the onset of the disease, is by vaccination during childhood with the live attenuated virus vaccine, which is given in two doses, one at 15 months and one at 3 years of age.

 How is chickenpox treated?